Axway/amplify-central/content/en/docs/integrate_with_central/cli_central/cli_proxy_flow.md

 ## Test the Amplify SaaS Gateway API proxy

 The API proxy is now accessible on the URL returned from the `promote` command.
-You can test the methods and view the results in Amplify Central UI or using a REST client.
+You can test the methods and view the results in Amplify Web UI or using a REST client.

-To test the API methods in Amplify Central UI, select **API Proxies** in the left navigation bar, click the appropriate API proxy from the list, and select the **Test Methods** tab.
+To test the API methods in Amplify Web UI, select **API Proxies** in the left navigation bar, click the appropriate API proxy from the list, and select the **Test Methods** tab.

 ## Review

-You have learned how to use the Amplify Central DevOps APIs by way of Axway CLI to manage your API proxies.
+You have learned how to use the Amplify DevOps APIs by way of Axway CLI to manage your API proxies.